Payment Plan and Other Options

-- The first payment is required in order to be enrolled into the payment plan.
+- The first payment is required online in order to be enrolled into the payment plan.

 - Current term tuition and fees, housing rent charges and meal plans.
 All of these charges will automatically be included in the plan, you cannot choose to exclude some charges.

 - Charges will be reduced by the amount of available financial aid, private scholarships, private loans and third party billing arrangements.

 - An account balance of $300 or more is required to be eligible for the payment plan.

 - The first payment is due online at the time you enroll in the plan.
 A one-time $15 enrollment charge is assessed in addition to the first payment.